mc44/blog-cms-microservices/infrastructure/nginx/README.md

 # NGINX

-Templates for TLS termination and reverse proxy to `gateway-service` / `frontend`.
+Configuration templates for TLS termination and reverse proxy to the gateway (port 8080) and frontend (port 3000).

-Wire this in Compose when exposing public HTTPS on the VPS (`SYSTEM_DESIGN.md` §12).
+Wire into Compose or the host when exposing HTTPS on a server.
+See [SYSTEM_DESIGN.md](../../SYSTEM_DESIGN.md) deployment section.